SaniaKaleem1/SaniaKaleem1/README.md

 - 👋 Hi, I’m @SaniaKaleem1
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Cloud computing
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning k8s
-- 💞️ I’m looking to collaborate on Web Development projects
+- 💞️ I’m looking to collaborate on Devops projects
 - 📫 To contact me mail at- saniakaleem7064@gmail.com
 <!---
 SaniaKaleem1/SaniaKaleem1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.